premsai11243/data_spark-/README.md

 STEP2:Inserted the required tables to mysql database

-STEP3:created the necessary questions for visualization in mysql .
+STEP3:created the necessary questions in mysql for visualization at powerbi .

 STEP4:connect the mysql database to powerbi for visualizing the query.

+STEP5:visualize the output of project

 **TECHNOLOGY STACK**: